 Healthy Steps for Young Children is a national initiative aimed at enhancing the quality of preventive health care for infants and toddlers.
 Established with Commonwealth Fund support, the program emphasizes a close relationship between health care professionals and parents in addressing the physical, emotional, and intellectual development of children from birth to age 3.
-Healthy Steps resources are now available on the Fund Web site.

 Organizations: The Commonwealth Fund; Boston University School of Medicine; American Academy of Pediatrics; Healthy Steps National Advisory Committee